Joyce

 Singapore Flag

-A gifted student with an incoherent application.
-Here’s how we built him a story admissions officers would remember.
+An enterprising, capable young man with an incoherent application and scattered interests.
+Here’s how we built a story admissions officers would remember.

 Read the Full Story